cjheath/adl/README.md

 </td>
 <td valign="top">
 <p>
-Date is a predefined Variable type, so the following declares that an Event has a Date variable.
-This has the same effect as declaring
+If Date is an existing type, the following declares that an Event has a variable whose name and supertype are both Date.
-<br><strong>Date: Date;</strong><br>
-Note that the supertype reference works in this case because it has not yet been defined locally, but if it had, a preceding dot would force an explicit up traversal.
 </p>
 <pre>
 Event: {